-I would like to express my gratitude to Jan Marc Berk, Clive Granger, Masato Kobayashi, Masao Ogaki, and Toshiaki Watanabe for their helpful comments.
-I benefited from discussion with Robert Bliss, Edward Green, David Marshal, and David Runkle at the initial stage of the research.
-I would like to thank Ben Craig for his help with computer programming, and Hitoshi Mio and Toyoichiro Shirota for their assistance.
-Opinions expressed are my own and do not necessarily reflect those of the Bank of Japan.
+I would like to express my gratitude to Jan Marc Berk, Masato Kobayashi, Toshiaki Watanabe, and Masao Ogaki for their helpful comments.
+I benefited from discussion with Robert Bliss, Edward Green, David Marshal, and David Runkle.
+I would like to thank Ben Craig for his assistance in computer programming, and Hitoshi Mio and Toyoichiro Shirota for their assistance.
+Opinions expressed are those of mine and do not necessarily reflect those of the Bank of Japan.